Marvine89/dvt-deezer-assessment-template/README.md

 <br />

-Please make sure that all unit tests are passing as this can affect your marking.
+Please make sure that all unit tests anf linting are passing as this can affect your marking.

 <br />